Republic of Manitobah: Demise

 The republic never had clearly defined borders, and could not persuade local HBC traders to pay their taxes.
 By late spring 1868, the republic had been informed by the Colonial Office in London that its government had no power.
-The republic's problems were compounded by misappropriation of tax funds, and a botched treason trial.
+The republic's problems were compounded by a botched libel trial over accusations of the misappropriation of tax funds.
 The Republic of Manitobah collapsed before it had a chance to blossom.

 Thomas Spence served in the council for Louis Riel’s provisional government, whose actions led to the formation of the Province of Manitoba within Canada on July 15, 1870.

 Legacy

 Thomas Spence was the first person to use the word Manitoba in reference to both the lake and surrounding territory; so, while the government dissolved, the name Manitoba remains to this day.

 The story of the Republic of Manitobah was made into a humorous animated short, called Spence's Republic, by the National Film Board of Canada in 1978, as a part of the Canada Vignettes series.